xuejunzhang2002/xuejunzhang2002.github.io/_pages/about.md

 {% assign url = gsDataBaseUrl | append: "google-scholar-stats/gs_data_shieldsio.json" %}

 <span class='anchor' id='about-me'></span>
 I'm **Xuejun Zhang**, a senior double majoring in Electrical and Computer Engineering at Shanghai Jiao Tong University and Data Science at University of Michigan.
-Currently serving as an undergraduate research assistant in the SLED Research Lab advised by Prof. Joyce Chai, I'll be joining UIUC as a CS PhD student in the fall under the guidance of Prof. <a href="http://blender.cs.illinois.edu/hengji.html">Heng Ji</a>.
+Currently serving as an undergraduate research assistant in the SLED Research Lab advised by Prof. <a href="https://web.eecs.umich.edu/~chaijy/">Joyce Chai</a>, I'll be joining UIUC as a CS PhD student in the fall under the guidance of Prof. <a href="http://blender.cs.illinois.edu/hengji.html">Heng Ji</a>.

 My research explores the fundamental question of whether artificial intelligence can achieve true understanding, with a focus on multimodal learning and natural language processing (NLP).
 I am particularly interested in:
 1. **Evaluation of Multimodal Understanding:** Developing systematic evaluation methodologies to expose limitations in how models process and integrate information across modalities.